Government of Nazi Germany

-The government of Nazi Germany was a totalitarian dictatorship governed by Adolf Hitler and the Nazi Party according to the Führerprinzip.
-Nazi Germany was established in January 1933 with the appointment of Adolf Hitler as Chancellor of Germany, followed by suspension of basic rights with the Reichstag Fire Decree and the Enabling Act which gave Hitler's regime the power to pass and enforce laws without the involvement of the Reichstag or German president, and de facto ended with Germany's surrender in World War II on 8 May 1945 and de jure ended with the Berlin Declaration on 5 June 1945.
+The government of Nazi Germany (formally the government of the German Reich; Regierung des Deutschen Reiches) was a totalitarian dictatorship governed by Adolf Hitler and the Nazi Party according to the Führerprinzip.
+Nazi Germany was established in January 1933 with the appointment of Adolf Hitler as Chancellor of Germany, followed by the suspension of basic rights with the Fire Decree and the Enabling Act which gave Hitler's regime the power to pass and enforce laws without the involvement of the Reichstag or German president, and ended with Germany's surrender in World War II on 8 May 1945 and ended with the Berlin Declaration on 5 June 1945.